andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 	docker build -t stataimg .
 	```

 3. Run the following to open up an interactive stata interface.
+The -v part assumes your do files are in a subdirectory of the current working directory called my_project_do_files.
+That's where output/dta files/etc... will be saved.
+If you want a more complex structure, make sure its root is mounted to /project, which is defined as the working directory inside the Dockerfile

 	```
 	docker run --init -it --rm \